 The European Sleep Works Solution

 One of the best ways to purge your sleep environment of potential allergens or irritants is keeping sleep products as natural as possible.
-It seems simple enough, but it can be difficult, for instance, to find a mattress made without synthetics.
-European Sleep Works builds our mattresses, pillow tops, and pillows using the cleanest, eco-certified materials we can find—organic cotton covers, carefully cleaned wool, and 100% all-natural latex.
-Our products are polyester, polyurethane, and formaldehyde-free—all chemicals associated with bedroom allergies.
-And because our mattress is generously quilted with wool, we're able to avoid the use of chemical fire retardants.
+European Sleep Works builds our mattresses, pillow tops, and pillows using the cleanest, eco-certified materials we can find—eco-certified cotton covers lined with Merino wool, and all-natural latex.
+And because our mattress is generously quilted with wool, they are naturally flame retardant.

-We use washed cotton and wool for a number of reasons.
+We use cotton and wool for a number of reasons.
 Both offer breathability for drier beds.
-Washed cotton is cleaner; it harbors lower densities of microscopic mold and mildew colonies.
 Wool is naturally drier than synthetic materials, thus minimizing moisture buildup and the growth of fungus, bacteria, and mildew.
 Our bed linens are also made from natural fibers—wool and camel hair-filled duvets and organic cotton sheets, blankets, mattress pads and pillow covers.